Bretton Woods system: Smithsonian Agreement

 The August shock was followed by efforts under U.S. leadership to reform the international monetary system.
 Throughout the fall (autumn) of 1971, a series of multilateral and bilateral negotiations between the Group of Ten countries took place, seeking to redesign the exchange rate regime.

 Meeting in December 1971 at the Smithsonian Institution in Washington, D.C., the Group of Ten signed the Smithsonian Agreement.
 The U.S. pledged to peg the dollar at $38/ounce with 2.25% trading bands, and other countries agreed to appreciate their currencies versus the dollar.
 The group also planned to balance the world financial system using special drawing rights alone.

 The agreement failed to encourage discipline by the Federal Reserve or the United States government.
 The Federal Reserve was concerned about an increase in the domestic unemployment rate due to the devaluation of the dollar.
-In attempt to undermine the efforts of the Smithsonian Agreement, the Federal Reserve lowered interest rates in pursuit of a previously established domestic policy objective of full national employment.
-With the Smithsonian Agreement, member countries anticipated a return flow of dollars to the U.S, but the reduced interest rates within the United States caused dollars to continue to flow out of the U.S. and into foreign central banks.
-The inflow of dollars into foreign banks continued the monetization of the dollar overseas, defeating the aims of the Smithsonian Agreement.
-As a result, the dollar price in the gold free market continued to cause pressure on its official rate; soon after a 10% devaluation was announced in February 1973, Japan and the EEC countries decided to let their currencies float.
+In an attempt to undermine the efforts of the Smithsonian Agreement, the Federal Reserve lowered interest rates in pursuit of a previously established domestic policy objective of full national employment.
+With the Smithsonian Agreement, member countries anticipated a return flow of dollars to the U.S., but the reduced interest rates within the United States caused dollars to continue to flow out of the U.S. and into foreign central banks.The inflow of dollars into foreign banks continued the monetization of the dollar overseas, defeating the aims of the Smithsonian Agreement.

+Virtual collapse of Bretton Woods system in 1972 led to the Committee on Reform of the International Monetary System and Issues, tasked with advising on international monetary reform.
+The dollar price in the gold free market continued to cause pressure on its official rate; soon after a 10% devaluation was announced in February 1973, Japan and the EEC countries decided to let their currencies float.
 This proved to be the beginning of the collapse of the Bretton Woods System.
 The end of Bretton Woods was formally ratified by the Jamaica Accords in 1976.
-By the early 1980s, all industrialised nations were using floating currencies.
+By the early 1980s, all industrialised states were using floating currencies.